 Mediterranean diet fights off depression

-A Mediterranean diet could stave off depression as well as heart disease, suggests new research.
+A Mediterranean diet could be the answer to keeping depression at bay as well as heart disease, suggests new research.

-The study, involving more than 15,000 people, shows a diet loaded with fruit, vegetables, beans and nuts and olive oil, with low levels of processed meats, could prevent the onset of depression.
+The study, which monitored over 15k people, showed that a diet filled with fruit, vegetables, legumes, nuts and olive oil, along with low levels of processed meats, could prevent the onset of depression.

-Researchers, whose findings were published in the journal BMC Medicine, looked at the impact of three major diets on mental health: the Pro-vegetarian Dietry Pattern; the Alternative Healthy Eating Index-2010 and the Mediterranean diet.
+Researchers, whose findings were published in the journal BMC Medicine, observed the results of three major diets on mental health: the Pro-vegetarian Dietry Pattern; the Alternative Healthy Eating Index-2010 and the Mediterranean diet.

-Meat, sweets and other sources of animal fats and trans and saturated fatty acids scored low, while nuts, fruits, veg and other sources of omega-4 fatty acids, vitamins and minerals, scored highly.
+Meat, sweets and other sources of animal fats and trans and saturated fatty acids scored low, while nuts, fruits, veg and other sources of omega-4 fatty acids, vitamins and minerals, scored very high.

-Ten years alter, the participants were asked to complete another survey on their diets.
+Ten years later, the participants were asked to complete a follow-up survey on their diets.

-A total of 1,550 participants reported a clinical diagnosis of depression or had used antidepressant drugs since the study began.
+About 1,550 of the participants reported a clinical diagnosis of depression or had used antidepressant drugs since the study began.

 The Alternative Healthy Eating Index-2010 was found to be the associated with the greatest reduction of the risk of depression, but most of its effect could be associated with the major elements of the Mediterranean Diet.